Max Brödel: Setbacks

 On March 24, 1899, Brödel was diagnosed with a streptococcus infection on his hand and arm, caused by improper practice of handling anatomical dissections without gloves.
 He required several operations on his left arm, including one to separate nerve fibers from the scar tissue.
-These operations were performed by Dr. William S. Halsted, Chief of Surgery at Johns Hopkins Hospital.
+These operations were performed by William S. Halsted, Chief of Surgery at Johns Hopkins Hospital.
 Capitalizing on this experience, Brödel illustrated and detailed his medical condition and the resulting numbness of his nondominant left hand.
 Despite encouragement by Halsted, these drawings remained unpublished.

 In December 1904, Brödel sustained severe injuries to the middle finger of his right hand.
-Another Johns Hopkins physician, Dr. John Miller Turpin Finney, was able to help recover normal functioning, allowing Brödel to continue his artistic and musical pursuits.
+Another Johns Hopkins physician, John Miller Turpin Finney, was able to help recover normal functioning, allowing Brödel to continue his artistic and musical pursuits.

 War years

 With the onset of World War I, Brödel experienced alienation and disillusion living amongst anti-German sentiment in the United States along with his mother's declining health back in Germany.
-Henriette Brödel would end up dying November 2, 1915 and Max would become more introverted as the years went on, realizing he had overestimated the amount of importance and growth his medical illustration training program was to receive, expecting it to grow in stature in ways it never did.
+Henriette Brödel would end up dying November 2, 1915, and Max would become more introverted as the years went on, realizing he had overestimated the amount of importance and growth his medical illustration training program was to receive, expecting it to grow in stature in ways it never did.

 Brödel's program was to be plagued by low student enrollment during the war years and the persistent troubles of meager compensation in the profession of medical illustration, with two of his pupils turning down offers to work with Brödel's former colleague Harvey Cushing, now at Harvard Medical School, over the issue of salary.

 Death

-Brödel died on October 26, 1941 of pancreatic cancer in Baltimore, Maryland.
+Brödel died on October 26, 1941, of pancreatic cancer in Baltimore, Maryland.
 Approximately two months before he died, he had published a paper in the Journal of the American Medical Association titled "Medical Illustration."
 This provided a first-hand account and insight into his long illustrative career.
 A few months after his death, an intensive study of the human ear was published, in which two of the series of three drawings had been completed by Brödel and the third, being preliminary sketches at the time of his death, was later completed by P. D. Malone.